jennie/community-manual/community-guidelines/how-to-present-at-a-speaker-social.md

 ## What's it like to give a presentation at a DMG event?

-All **Speaker Socials** happen at our headquarters, Gamma Space, located at 32 Lisgar Street \(in the new Toronto Media Arts Centre\) in Toronto.
+All **Speaker Socials** happen at our headquarters located at 32 Lisgar Street \(in the new Toronto Media Arts Centre\) in Toronto.
 We have a studio space for our members to work and hang out, and a gallery.

 You'll have access to a projector and screen, a microphone and sound board - and all the cables you could possibly need!
 Arrive at least 15 minutes before the start of the social, and we'll get you all set up. _If you need other specialized equipment, please let us know ahead of time._